 What Is Lean Product Approach?

-It was originally born in the 90’s from the idea of Toyota Production System which is a production methodology that prioritizes quality, just in time production and generates quality products by using minimum sources.
+It was originally born in the 90s from the idea of the Toyota Production System which is a production methodology that prioritizes quality, just-in-time production and generates quality products by using minimum sources.

 Lean product development is a process that helps businesses to create better products faster.
 The ultimate goal is to produce and deliver products that meet the needs of the customers and are successful in the market.
 Lean product development has been widely adopted by digital product companies around the world.